|Dorset holiday||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 Now although there is a lot of useful fact on the internet there is also much fiction: it is easy to find, on the www, information to justify any myth you happen to believe.
 But after much sifting, it seems that there is good evidence that Β-Sitosterol has useful effects on hyperplasia.

-Β-Sitosterol (Link is to a Wikipedia article) is a plant sterol (phytosterol) similar to Cholesterol, which is found in many plants.
-It's said to be particulary abundant in pumpkin seeds and peanuts - both of which are good snack foods and are readily available at reasonable price.
+Β-Sitosterol (Beta-sitosterol) (Link is to a Wikipedia article) is a plant sterol (phytosterol) similar to Cholesterol, which is found in many plants.
+It's said to be particularly abundant in pumpkin seeds and peanuts - both of which are good snack foods and are readily available at reasonable price.

 So I started eating pumpkin seeds and peanuts (not an arduous medication, both can be rather moreish!) and found the urine flow improved.
 It deteriorated again a few days after I stopped eating them.
 I can't say which is more effective, as I was snacking both (we were on holiday).